mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ---

 Although it was a sunny evening, a stiff south-west wind felt way colder than it should for April in Victoria.
-Looking at the forecast for next week, I am looking forward to some seasonal temperatures soon.
+A quick glance at the forecast for next week gives me some hope.
+I am looking forward to some seasonal temperatures soon.
 <!---->
 ## FRIDAY APR 09 🌧
 Sleep **2** | Fatigue **2** | Stress **3** | Soreness **4**